clarkj99/flatiron-marvel/README.md

-# flatiron-marvel
+# FLATIRON MARVEL API RUBY CLI
 Ruby CLI to retrieve Marvel API data for characters, comics, and creators.

 ## DESCRIPTION
 This work represents the tireless and devoted efforts of two remarkable Ruby developers:  Kuran Kumar, Clark Johnson.
 It was developed as a Flatiron School project to answer some basic questions regarding the Marvel Comic Universe.
 It polls the Marvel Developer API and use ActiveRecord to create a local sqlite3 database containing data for **comics**, **characters**, and **creators**.
-It also makes use of the [TTY gem][https://github.com/piotrmurach/tty] for enhanced CLI methods.
+It also makes use of the [TTY gem](https://github.com/piotrmurach/tty) for enhanced CLI methods.

 ## INSTALL INSTRUCTIONS
-This application uses data from the [Marvel Comics API][https://developer.marvel.com].
-To seed your data, you'll need a [developer key][https://developer.marvel.com/documentation/getting_started].
+This application uses data from the [Marvel Comics API](https://developer.marvel.com).
+To seed your data, you'll need a [developer key](https://developer.marvel.com/documentation/getting_started).
 Make sure to create "/.config.rb" file with contents:
 ```
 CONFIG = {
     my_key: "public_api_key"
     secret_key: "private_api_key"
  }